The history of Marholmen

 The Bergska donation thus consisted of the larger part of the Marholm homestead with a farmhouse, residential buildings and the first summer villa, together with a capital equivalent to about SEK 500,000, certainly a lot of money at the time.
 In addition, two years later, the so-called holiday home, which is now known as the Art Nouveau house, was added.
 The donation was handed over in November 1913 in the presence of LO chairman Herman Lindqvist and Hjalmar Branting, who were also present at the opening of the rest home in the hot summer of 1914.
 This donation was seen as something very important in the labour movement.
 A right-wing newspaper is said to have venomously opined that now the workers can strike as much as they like and in the meantime travel out to Marholmen and live sweetbread days.

-Forgot their table ladies
+Forgot their table companions

 A few hectares of Marholmsvillan remained in Berg's ownership.
 What could be done with this remnant?
 In 1922, his wife Hanna died of a brain tumor.
 The summers spent together on Marholmen were over.
 Sometime in 1923, Berg met the headmaster of Birkagården Folk High School, Natanael Beskow, at a dinner.
 The two gentlemen had so much to talk about that they forgot their dinner companions.
 Rude, but good for the school.
 After further discussions, it was decided that the rest of Marholmen would be bequeathed to a fund called Marholmens Folkbildningshem.
 Here, Birkagården Folk High School would be able to hold summer courses for female students, mainly young women who worked in industry.
 The tobacco monopoly became a major supplier of students for the summer courses.
 "Tobacco plants" the girls were sometimes called.
-Old "tobacco plants" collected money in the 1960s to give the children of Marholmen two optimist girls, who were named Nicko and Tina.
+Old "tobacco plants" collected money in the 1960s to give the children of Marholmen two optimist small sailing boats, who were named Nicko and Tina.

 Berg had a school building and a dormitory built in the national 1920s style, designed by Carl Alfred Danielsson-Bååk, the same architect who had previously designed the Semesterhemmet/Jugendhuset.
 Elsa Beskow, the well-known artist and storyteller, was Natanael's wife.
 She contributed with the color scheme on and in the houses.
 400,000 was set aside for a support fund. !926 Marholmens Folkbildningshem was inaugurated, and the first summer course started with 21 girls, including 18 factory workers, two maids and a deputy hostess.

 Berg had the right to stay in the villa as long as he wished.
 For the first two years, he could travel to Marholmen with a nurse.
 His illness had worsened.
 He was probably pleased to see so many young people on his old island, as he was unable to have any children of his own.
 In any case, he managed to realize his humanistic ideals on his own summer island.
 It had now been transformed into the "workers' islet" that his will spoke of.
 Nils Berg passed away in February 1928, aged 86.
 He was a man of honor in all his days.
-The wreath of flowers he traditionally wore on his portrait every midsummer is certainly well deserved.
+The wreath of flowers he traditionally wore on his portrait every Midsummer is certainly well deserved.

 Here is an extract from the 1924 will: